breadboard-ai/breadboard/packages/breadboard/README.md

 });

 ```
-### Slots [TBD]
-### Adding metadata (titles, descriptions, schemas, etc,...)
-[TBD]

 <h2 id="Breadboard Board Schema">Breadboard Board Schema</h2>

-Schemas are used to attatch metadata to a board.
+Schemas are used to attach metadata to a board.
 This metadata provides useful information that can assist in a board's usage.
 Schemas can be used to define, describe and provide default values for a board's inputs.
 In the next section we will see schemas in action when running a board on Breadboard Web.

 The following is an example of a board which concatenates two strings together and has a schema.